calliope-project/calliope/doc/user/components.rst

 Cost classes
 ------------

 Costs are modeled in Calliope via *cost classes*.
-By default, only two classes are defined, ``monetary`` and ``emissions``.
+By default, only one classes is defined: ``monetary``.

 Technologies can define costs for components (installed capacity) and for operation & maintenance, for any cost class.

 The primary cost class, ``monetary``, is used to calculate levelized costs and by default enters into the objective function.
 Therefore each technology should define at least one type of ``monetary`` cost, as it would be considered free otherwise.
 By default, any cost not specified is assumed to be zero.

-The ``emissions`` cost class is not entered into the objective function but used to account for greenhouse gas emissions.
+Only the ``monetary`` cost class is entered into the default objective function, but other cost classes can be defined for accounting purposes, e.g. ``emissions`` to account for greenhouse gas emissions.
 Additional cost classes can be created simply by adding them to the definition of costs for a technology (see the :doc:`model configuration section <configuration>` for more detail on this).
-For example, emissions could be broken up into different classes, like ``co2`` and ``nox``.

 --------------------------------------------------
 Putting technologies and locations together: Nodes